 Resolution 139 (Rev. Dubai, 2018) of the Plenipotentiary Conference on “Use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society”;

-Resolution 198 (Rev. Dubai 2018) of the Plenipotentiary Conference on “Empowerment of youth throuh telecommunication/information and communication technology”;
+Resolution 198 (Rev. Dubai 2018) of the Plenipotentiary Conference on “Empowerment of youth through telecommunication/information and communication technology”;

 Resolution 205 (Dubai, 2018) of the Plenipotentiary Conference on “ITU’s role in fostering telecommunication/information and communication technology-centric innovation to support the digital economy and society”;